SkibstedN/otp/README.md

 3. OTP alternatives
 OTP, by definition, works XORing the plaintext with the key to encrypt, and XORing the ciphertext with the same key to decrypt.
 Modify the *images_xor.py* script to use the binary operators AND, and then also OR, instead of XOR.
 What do you observe in both cases and why?

+(*) You’re of course welcome to try, as a bonus exercise.